- What is extended replacement cost on homeowners insurance?

 How does extended replacement cost work?

-If you have a claim for damage to your home that exceeds the dwelling coverage, the extended replacement cost endorsement kicks in.
-Here is an example:
+If you have a claim for damage to your home that exceeds the dwelling coverage, the replacement cost endorsement kicks in.
+Here is an extended replacement cost example to better understand how it works:

 “This type of coverage is widely available and highly recommended by insurers, especially if you live in an area prone to large-scale natural disasters like hurricanes or wildfires,” Collins says.